Skip to content

 category string[] Used to sort tweaks in the UI.

-recommended string (optional) Shows the user a recommended icon in the ui
+recommended bool (optional) Shows a recommended icon in the UI.

 warning string (optional) Displays an icon in the UI; hover to see the warning.